JeeNodes are RF enabled AVR328P boards using the same development tools as the Arduino. We love the JeeLabs weblog, jcw inspires us.

 [HAHCentral.1] D i1 g212 @ 868 MHz

-For a roomNode - flash the HAHcentral sketch just to set it up first - then assign it a unique ID.
-In this case its NODE 2, of the same group and frequency as our central above.
+For a roomNode - first flash the HAHcentral sketch.
+Just so you can configure the settings - then assign it a unique ID.
+In this case it's NODE 2, of the same group and frequency as we assigned above.

 [HAHCentral.1] D i2 g212 @ 868 MHz